odkq/pabled/README.md

 'Bitstream Vera Sans Mono' in an xterm (xterm -fs 12 -fa 'Bitstream Vera Sans Mono')

+If you have a terminal that supports 256 colors, they will be used.
+But only if you set the $TERM environment variable correctly.
+I do export TERM=xterm-256color in xterm and TERM=screen-256color in tmux to get 256 colors.

 Installation
 ------------
 Install system-wide, with executable in /usr/bin/hellfire: